joezuntz/cosmosis-doc/reference/standard_library/jla.rst

      -

-"This JLA code uses 731 supernovae from the JLA SDSS-II/SNLS3 sample to get a likelihood of a given theory mu(z).
+This JLA code uses 731 supernovae from the JLA SDSS-II/SNLS3 sample to get a likelihood of a given theory mu(z).

 Systematic error propagation is done with a collection of separate covariance matrices for the various light-curve parameters.

-You can copy the standard parameters to use for this from demos/demo5.ini "
+You can copy the standard parameters to use for this from demos/demo5.ini